Get

 If your dog is already on a high-protein, high-nutrient diet, you can continue to feed them as normal through the first and second trimesters.
 A small increase in the amount of food can be made if desired but should be no more than a 10% increase.
 You want to avoid her losing weight but also ensure that she does not become overweight.
 It’s a fine balance.

 A high-quality diet should consist of 29% protein, 17% fat, a high amount of soluble carbohydrates, and low fiber content, according to the AKC.
 High-quality commercial diets will contain the recommended amounts of calcium and phosphorus for the formation of the puppies’ bones and for milk production.
-Never use any supplements without speaking to your vet, as this may lead to severe health issues for both the mother dog and her puppies.
+Never use any supplements without speaking to a vet, as this may lead to severe health issues for both the mother dog and her puppies.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!